-It doesn't cost any money.
-The problem is this, no one ever teaches us how to use questions effectively, and many of you are actually using questions in a really destructive way.
-The way that you are using questions is actually preventing you from changing.
-It's keeping you stuck, and it's making it so that it is difficult to make headway on your habits.
+So questions are an incredible important tool not just for inventors and scientists though, questions are a really important tool for every single one of us, and even better, it's a tool that everyone has access to.
+It's free, it doesn't cost any money.
+The problem is this: no one ever teaches us how to use questions effectively, and many of you are actually using questions in a really destructive way.
+The way that you are using questions is actually preventing you from changing, it's keeping you stuck, and it's making it so that it's difficult to make headway on your habits.
 It's difficult to change your drinking.

-So, that's what I'm going to be talking about today.
-I'm going to be talking about what happens when you pose a question to yourself, what happens in your brain, how questions work in the think, feel, and act cycle because they do work in a very specific way.
-The means by which certain questions keep you stuck and how to use questions on purpose to jumpstart change, and frankly just to feel better more often.
+So that's what I'm going to be talking about today.
+I'm going to be talking about what happens when you pose a question to yourself, what happens in your brain, how questions work in the think-feel-act cycle, because they do work in a very specific way, the means by which certain questions keep you stuck, and how to use questions on purpose to jumpstart change, and frankly, just to feel better more often.

-All right.
-So, let's start with this; let's just start with understanding what a question is.
-Now, remember I talk about this in previous episodes; a thought is just a sentence in your mind.
-I think that is the easiest, simplest way to think of what a thought is.
-It's a sentence in your mind, and the reason you want to pay attention to all of these sentences in your mind, the reason why you want to pay attention to your thoughts is because what you're thinking creates how you're feeling, and then, how you are acting.
+Alright, so let's start with this.
+Let's just start with understanding what a question is.
+Now, remember, I talk about this in previous episodes.
+A thought is just a sentence in your mind.
+I think that that is the easiest, simplest way to think of what a thought is.
+It's a sentence in your mind.
+And the reason you want to pay attention to all these sentences in your mind, the reason why you want to pay attention to your thoughts is because what you're thinking creates how you are feeling, and then how you're acting.
+So a question is slightly different.
+A question that you ask yourself, it's also a sentence in your mind, it's also a thought, but it is expressed in a way to get you to illicit additional information.

-So, a question is slightly different.
-A question that you ask yourself it's also a sentence in your mind.
-It's also a thought, but it is expressed in a way to get you to elicit additional information, right?
-So, in short, a question prompts your brain to start looking for answers, and those answers that your brain starts looking for are, of course, more thoughts.
-So, two things happen when you pose a question to yourself.
+So in short, a question prompts your brain to start looking for answers, and those answers that your brain starts looking for are of course, more thoughts.
+So two things happen when you pose a question to yourself.

 One, you send your brain on a mission to answer that question, and two, you come up with thoughts to answer the question at hand.
-You're sending your brain on a mission, and then you're coming up with thoughts that answer that question.
+You're sending your brain on a mission and then you're coming up with thoughts that answer that question.

 When you ask your brain a question, it really wants to find an answer.
 Our brains do not like not knowing things, right?
-Just think of all the times you're out and talking with your friends or your family, and the group can't remember the year that something happened, or the name of an actor, or who wrote a song.
-And what do you do?

-You whip out your phone, and you look it up.
-You go to Wikipedia, or you Google it.
-Our brains are designed to seek out answers, and we're seeking them out all of the time.
+Just think of all the time that you're out talking with your friends, or your family, and the group can't remember the year that something happened or the name of an actor, or who wrote a song, and what do you do?
+You whip out your phone and you look it up.
+You go to Wikipedia or you Google it.
+Our brains are designed to seek out answers, and we're seeking them out all the time.
 But there are some questions, questions about yourself, questions about your world that aren't easily Googled.
-Yet, your brain is still searching for an answer, and the answers that your brain comes up with, the thoughts that you think in response to the question, those thoughts become part of the think, feel, and act cycle.
+Yet your brain is still searching for an answer, and the answers that your brain comes up with, the thoughts that you think in response to the question, those thoughts become part of the think-feel-act cycle.